roshdevau/rt-cs-anamoly-detection/README.md

 * Select the stack and delete.
 This action will delete all the resources that were created as part of the lab and stop incurring charges.
             ![deletedeployedstack](./images/deletedeployedstack.png)

-## Survey
-Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_3a6rNirgLrWYRW6?Session=HOL08).
-Participants who complete the surveys from AWS Innovate Online Conference - Data Edition will receive a gift code for USD25 in AWS credits.
-AWS credits will be sent via email by 30 September, 2021.